hcgatewood23/hcgatewood23.github.io/src/infra-mission.md

 So, less simply but more accurately: infra empowers infra to empower product to empower product to empower users, now and over time.

-Or, another way: agility is the precursor to stability and efficiency.
+Or, another way: agility is the precursor to effectiveness.
 So orgs deprioritize reinvestment in their own agility at the expense of diminished downstream agility, stability, and efficiency in the medium to long term.

 ## 3️⃣ The power of abstraction